shreevidyaj/Documentation/Processes/Core/Core.rst

 -----------------------------------------------------------------------------------------
 Sample description of the process/high level overview...  such as:

-The process describes a sequence of activities performed to develop/manage software requirements from customer requirements.
+The Requirements process describes a sequence of activities performed to develop/manage software requirements from customer requirements.

 `Process Summary <./Requirements/Requirements_ProcessSummary.html>`_